sorenjakobsen/macss/README.md

 * Start the server by running macss.csd with Csound.
 * Open one of the example (.macss) files with Atom.
 * Load the samples into the server by pressing 'alt+l' (the Atom window showing the example file must be active).
-* Compile the example and load the composition into the server by pressing 'alt+m'.
+* Compile the example and load the composition into the server by pressing 'alt+m' (may be repeated after changing the composition).
 * Switch to the window running macss.csd and use the keyboard (and TouchOSC) to interact with the music.

 ## Tips